Workshop Program Description

 In this session we will help facilitate the uploading of your own data into the MagIC database.
 We would request that your bring your own data from past or current work if applicable and we will help you upload the data into the MagIC database.
 In the afternoon we will also discuss the different ways to get measurement data from your machines into the MagIC database.
 We wish to work with all labs to streamline the system of getting measurement data into MagIC.
 One of MagIC's goals is to help facilitate the preservation of measurement level data going forward.
 We will present an example of taking analysis and measurement data files to create a MagIC data file using the PmagPy software.
 Friday's "Everything PmagPy" will cover the PmagPy software suite in detail, which you may find as a useful tool for bringing your measurement data through analysis to publication and archiving at MagIC.

-Those interested in the PmagPy project will meet for a day that will include an introduction of the project, how to contribute, discussion of future features, coding, and working with data sets.
+Those interested in the PmagPy project will meet for a day that will include an introduction of the project and how to contribute combined with discussion and coding.
 PmagPy is open source software with its code on github and documentation through the PmagPy cookbook.

 Posters will be up for the first two days of the workshop and there will be multiple occasions to view them.
 There also will be a dedicated poster session on the first day from 17:30-18:30 and during the reception afterwards.
 Thus there will be ample time for discussion during coffee hours, receptions, and the designated poster session.

 Registration is now open.
-You must register with MagIC first here and then pay your registration fee below.
+You must registar with MagIC first here and then pay your registration fee below.

 The Registration Fee is $175.
 This will pay for all conference expenses and it includes catering during the conference, including continental breakfasts, cookies/tea/coffee, lunch and the Tuesday evening reception.

-We would prefer you use the Eventbrite form below to pay online.
-If you cannot pay online, please contact Nick Jarboe (email@example.com) to make other arrangements.
+The we would prefer you use the Eventbrite form below to pay online.
+If you cannot pay online, please contact Nick Jarboe (email@example.com) to make other arraingments.

+Abstract Deadline.
 The deadline for abstracts for keynotes, science talks and posters is January 9, 2017.
 Every participant is invited to contribute an abstract to the conference volume.
 These abstracts may represent a discussion contribution, a poster, or can be provided by title (to be available for reference in the conference volume only).
-Submit your abstracts by email to Nick Jarboe.
+Submit your abstracts by email to

+Abstract format.
 Two pages text (1,000 words or less) with up to two pages of figures, data tables and references.
 All abstracts must be submitted electronically as Microsoft Word documents or Rich Text Format (RTF) files.
 In addition, send us electronic copies of your diagrams in either the PS/EPS/PDF or Adobe Illustrator format.
 This will ensure that we can reproduce your diagrams with the best quality in the workshop volume.
-If you cannot easily produce these formats, please send us the diagrams as high-resolution images (at least 300 dpi) in JPEG, TIFF or GIF format.
+If you cannot easily produce these formats, please send us the diagrams as high-resolution bitmaps (300 to 600 dpi) in the JPEG, TIFF or GIF format.
 Please follow the AGU abstract format for title, addresses and text.